zenodo/zenodo/docs/projectlifecycle.rst

     - Close milestone (progress should be 100%).
 * Requirements update
     - Update Python package requirements.
 Needed in order to ensure security fixes from packages are integrated (see :ref:`updateing_requirements`).
-    - Rebase to latest Invenio development branch.
-Needed to ensure a controlled Invenio upgrade process with enough time to test and detect issues in the Invenio development branch (see :ref:`invenio_rebasing`).
 * Sprint planning
     - Create new milestone and assign end-date.
     - Assign issues to milestone (see below).